ThatsVie/atlas-web_back_end/ES6_basic/README.md

 ![image](https://github.com/ThatsVie/atlas-web_back_end/assets/143755961/40074da0-6191-436a-b3ba-9c3076058fcb)

-Output:

-1 when one argument is passed.

-4 when four arguments are passed (illustrates the function's capability to count varying numbers of arguments).

-**Task 5**
+Outputs "1" and "4", demonstrating the function's ability to count how many arguments it receives.

+### Task 5
 Demonstrates the use of spread syntax to dynamically combine multiple arrays and strings into a single array.
 ```
 npm run dev 5-main.js